Avensky/canbus-simulation-system/README.md

 See the `demo/` folder for:

+- `vehicle-sim.mp4` (driving demo recording)
-- A JavaScript visualization demo
+- `canbus-demo.mp4` (canbus session demo recording)
-- Speed + RPM + fuel + temp gauges
+- Showcases 2D speed, RPM, fuel & temp gauges
-- 3D wheel physics / 4 wheel vehicle suspension
+- 3D physics / vehicle suspension / recorded session playback
-- Collisions (Not in demo, but fully functional)
+- Collisions (Not in demo, but fully integrated into the physics engine)
 - Screenshots
-- `video-demo.mp4` (demo recording)

 All data in the demo is **artificial**.

 ## 📊 Data Samples (Synthetic Telemetry)

  `/data` directory contains **synthetic CAN-style telemetry datasets** used to demonstrate the system’s playback, visualization, and preprocessing pipelines.
 These files simulate realistic throttle, RPM, and timing behavior while containing **no proprietary or hardware-derived CAN frames**.

 ---

 ## 📁 Included Files

 Located in /data/

 ### 🔸 `scion-frs-throttle_raw.csv`

 - Raw synthetic throttle waveform
 - High-frequency time-series data
 - Useful for testing parsers and preprocessing steps

 ### 🔹 `scion-frs-throttle_logs.csv`

 - Cleaned & structured throttle signals
 - Ideal for dashboards and ML examples
 - Demonstrates typical CAN-adjacent log formatting